Version 0.2.6 (beta)

 2) Testing prediction accuracy: The predicted brain activity pattern is compared to the actual recorded activity, providing evidence for or against the activity flow model used to make the predictions.
 Predictions of multiple models can be compared to quantify model validity.
 Two examples of predicted-to-actual accuracy testing with fMRI data (from Cole et al. (2016)):

-In principle, any measure of neural activity and any measure of neural connectivity (e.g., structural connectivity) can be used with activity flow mapping.
+In principle, any measure of neural activity and any measure of neural connectivity (e.g., structural connectivity) can be used with activity flow modeling.
 Some modifications are necessary for fast temporal resolution data such as EEG/MEG or multi-unit recording, but these should be available soon (we are working on it!).

-Included connectivity mapping methods
+Included connectivity modeling methods

 - All methods can be applied to resting-state or task-state data